 Click the item below to learn about disposal options for items we do not accept.
-You can also check out the Recycle Wizard here.
+You can also check out the Recycle Coach here.
 Type in an item and it will tell you how to get rid of it!

 Appliances, tanks, and cylinders